decaporg/decap-cms/website/content/blog/netlify-cms-2-1-0-adds-external-media-support-with-uploadcare.md

 We'll also be finalizing and documenting the media library integration API so developers can build their own integrations for services that aren't on our radar.
 S3 anybody?

 Questions or comments?
-Reach out [on Gitter](https://gitter.im/netlify/netlifycms).
+Reach out in our [community chat](https://netlifycms.org/chat).